 Written by Hiromasa Uematsu

-What are "Daikichi" (大吉) and "Daikyo" (大凶)? - Degrees of luck
+What are Daikichi and Daikyo? - Different Degrees of Luck

-They even have a special way of dealing with fortunes they don't like.
+Usually, the degree of luck is just for reference.
+Don't worry if you get a bad result.
+Japanese people have a special way of dealing with fortunes they don't like.

 It is believed that if you end up with a less than desirable fortune, you can tie it up and reverse it into good fortune.
 Shrines and temples generally have places, known as musubidokoro.
 You are meant to tie unwanted omikuji to this place and to leave the bad fortune behind.